Luis-Domenech/prisma-generator-basic-typegraphql/packages/generator/README.md

 ## Description
 An extremely basic typegraphql type generator for prisma.
 I needed something like typegraphql-prisma that works with prisma `4.0` and at that time, typegraphql-prisma had not updated their generator to support versioon `4.0`, so I made this extremely simple generator to generate typegraphql types.

-Essentially, this generator exports one file into a desired directory with all models and enums converted to TypeGraphQL types which you can then use in your TypeGraphQL dependent project.
+Essentially, this generator exports various folders and files into a desired directory with all models and enums converted to TypeGraphQL types which you can then use in your TypeGraphQL dependent project.
 This doesn't emit any CRUD operations like other generators.
 It just emits models and enums.

 ## Installation
 You can install this generator with: